-All items require some sort of maintenance and cleaning to help them last longer and remain in pristine condition.
-Outdoor awnings are no different in this aspect.
-Keeping debris off fabric awnings tops can make the fabric much more durable, as well as oiling moving parts on the frame.
-You only need to do maintenance and cleaning once a year on your awning.
-Read on to find out the details about fabric awning care tips.
+All items require some sort of maintenance to help them last longer and remain in pristine condition.
+Outdoor awnings are no different.
+Keeping debris off fabric awnings and oiling moving parts on their frame helps them last longer.
+Typically, you can get away with cleaning and retreating your awning once a year.
+Read on for more details about fabric awning care tips.

 What Awnings Require the Most Care?